TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 Thankfully, it is perhaps the social platform least interested in the conventional standards of quality.
 Green screens look most authentic when rough rather than pixel-perfect, and white borders on images that should be entirely transparent fit right in.
 Combined with its fast-paced nature, this means that brands should prioritise ideation, and stress less about production and post-production.

 My strategy embraced this through controversial means: producing videos without storyboarding or pitching the ideas to the client first.
-If I saw a trend at 9:00, it meant that by 10:00 I'd be shooting a TikTok, and by 11:00 our accounts team would be e-mailing the unexpected asset to the client.
+If I saw a trend at 9am, I'd be shooting by 10am, and by 11am our accounts team would be e-mailing the unexpected asset to the client.

-► If the client like the spontaneous asset, they posted it
+► If the client liked the spontaneous asset, they posted it

 ► If not, we scrapped the asset altogether